BranchTaken/Hemlock/doc/tools/hocc.md

 ```

 A parser specification may contain conflicts wherein a parser state encodes multiple valid actions
-for one or more inputs. `hocc` refuses to generate parsers which contain unresolved conflicts.
+for one or more inputs.
+Hocc refuses to generate parsers which contain unresolved conflicts.
+Parser
-Parser specifications can often be refactored or expanded to eliminate conflicts, but such revisions
+specifications can often be refactored or expanded to eliminate conflicts, but such revisions may
-may reduce clarity and maintainability.
-Precedences provide a mechanism for conflict resolution,
+reduce clarity and maintainability.
+Precedences provide a mechanism for conflict resolution, i.e.
-i.e. explicit choice of actions. `hocc` attempts to resolve conflicts based on the precedences
+explicit choice of actions.
+Hocc attempts to resolve conflicts based on the precedences assigned to
-assigned to tokens and productions.
+tokens and productions.

 Each production can specify its precedence, or if all of a non-terminal's productions are to have
 the same precedence, the precedence can be more succinctly specified for the non-terminal as a